oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

       yum install ovirt-engine-dwh
       engine-setup

-*   If you want to use the current ovirt_engine_history database:
+*   If you want to use the current DWH database:
     -   Choose to use Remote DWH database.
     -   Supply DWH and engine database credentials from the engine machine A at: **/etc/ovirt-engine-dwh/ovirt-engine-dwhd.conf.d/10-setup-database.conf**
+    -   Note that if db was local, its host will be 'localhost' there - and you'll have to provide the fqdn or ip address of it
 *   Allow to change the DWH to the new one.

 On the engine machine A:

       yum remove ovirt-engine-dwh

-If you want to migtate the ovirt_engine_history database from the engine machine A,
+If you want to migrate the dwh database from the engine machine A,

 *   Create database backup using pg_dump
 *   Create a new database in the new location